Virsacer/icingaweb2-module-rrdtool/README.md

 To be able to render the graphs, PHP and/or the webserver needs the permission to read the RRD and XML files.
 A check is included in the configuration page.

-After the module has been configured, you can set up a cronjob running the command `icingacli rrdtool process` every minute to generate/update the RRDs.
+After the module has been configured, you can set up a cronjob running the command `icingacli rrdtool process` every minute to process the perfdata-files and generate/update the RRDs.
 The user needs the permission to write the RRD and XML files.

 If you need to process lots of perfdata, you can use `icingacli rrdtool process bulk` for bulk mode.
 Make sure only one processing-instance is running at a time.

-By default all perfdata of a service is written to a single RRD.
-To be able to update the file, the number of datasources must not change.
+By default all perfdata of a service is written into a single RRD.
+Having less files to be written is better for performance, but to be able to update an RRD, the number of datasources must not change.
+For checks where the number of datasource might change (for example disk partitions or virtual network interfaces), each datasource can be written to a dedicated RRD.

-On some checks it might be expected that this number changes over time.
-You can configure these checkcommands to use a dedicated RRD for each datasource.
-This setting only effects new databases.
-Existing ones can be converted with `icingacli rrdtool split Host/Service.xml` or `icingacli rrdtool join Host/Service.xml`
+To do that, you have to list the checkcommands (including the value of the customvar, if you use it like suggested above) in the "Checks with multiple RRDs" setting.
+To prevent dataloss, this setting only effects new RRDs.
+Existing ones keep their "mode", but can be converted using the commands `icingacli rrdtool split Host/Service.xml` or `icingacli rrdtool join Host/Service.xml`.
+Keep in mind that especially joining might be time and memory intesive.

-Example: A check that lists all disks or partitions.
-When each is in a separate file they can be updated independently.
-So adding or removing disks/partition does not prevent the update.
+### Templates

+Additional pnp4nagios-templates should be compatible and can be placed in the `templates` directory.

+The module searches for templates named like the checkcommands (including the value of the customvar, if you use it like suggested above) with the extension `.php`.

+The original pnp4nagios-templates are also included as a fallback.
+If no file matches, the default-template `default.php` is used.

 ### rrdcached